Howard Beach: Lindenwood

-Lindenwood is a section of Howard Beach, developed in the 1950s and 1960s on landfill property.
-Lindenwood is considered to be part of New Howard Beach (the newer side, as opposed to Old Howard Beach).
-It is primarily made up of six-story, orange- or red-brick apartment buildings, constructed in the early to mid-1960s; smaller co-op "garden-apartments" (four-unit red-brick buildings) constructed in the 1950s, which can be seen from the Belt Parkway; and two-family homes (some attached) built in the 1960s.
-The "hi-rise" apartment buildings are co-op (red bricks) or condominiums (orange brick).
-Heritage House East and West (84-39 and 84-29 153rd Avenue) were among the first condominium apartment buildings in New York State.
-Additional townhouses near the Brooklyn border were built in the 1970s, 1990s, and 2000s.
-The highrises used to be considered very family friendly.
-But since then, many of the apartment building playgrounds have been converted into sitting areas and no longer allow even dogs.
-Lindenwood's residents tend to be of mostly ethnic Jewish and Italians, along with some ethnic Hispanics.
+Lindenwood, a section of Howard Beach, was developed in the 1950s and 1960s on landfill property and is considered part of New Howard Beach.
+The neighborhood features six-story orange- and red-brick apartment buildings constructed in the early to mid-1960s, smaller red-brick "garden apartments" built in the 1950s (visible from the Belt Parkway), and two-family homes, some attached, built in the 1960s.
+High-rise apartment buildings are primarily co-ops (red brick) or condominiums (orange brick), including Heritage House East and West, among the first condominium apartments in New York State.
+Additional townhouses near the Brooklyn border have been constructed since the 1970s.
+Many former playgrounds around apartment buildings have since been converted into sitting areas, with restrictions such as no dogs allowed.

-In the middle of the neighborhood is P.S.
-232, an elementary school built in the early 1960s (and now known as the Walter Ward School, named after the neighborhood's late longtime City councilman) and the Lindenwood Shopping Center, which consists of a supermarket and about 20 stores.
-In the early 1970s, a second supermarket called the Village was located behind the shopping center.
-After failing, the building became a mall, flea market, bingo hall and private school before finally becoming a walk-in medical center.
-There is also a second small strip mall on Linden Boulevard, adjacent to the Lindenwood Diner.
+At the heart of Lindenwood is P.S.
+232, now known as the Walter Ward School, named after a longtime local City Councilman.
+The Lindenwood Shopping Center features a supermarket and about 20 stores.
+A second supermarket, "The Village," opened in the early 1970s but later housed a mall, flea market, bingo hall, private school, and ultimately became a walk-in medical center.
+Another small strip mall is located on Linden Boulevard, next to the Lindenwood Diner.

-When the Jewish population was more numerous, they had a synagogue named Temple Judea in Lindenwood, located on 153rd Ave and 80th Street.
-The building was converted into apartments when the temple merged with what was then the Howard Beach Jewish Center in Rockwood Park.
-The neighborhood used to have two pool clubs, one on 88th Street and 151st Ave.
-These buildings were converted to walk-up apartments in the early 1970s.
-Another, across from 232, was redeveloped in 1980 into townhouses, adjacent to a branch of Queens County Savings Bank (formerly Columbia Savings Bank).
-There used to be a tennis bubble on 153rd Ave and 79th Street, that had been developed around 1980.
+Historically, Lindenwood's population was predominantly Jewish, Italian, and Hispanic.
+When the Jewish population was larger, Temple Judea on 153rd Avenue and 80th Street served the community.
+The building was later converted into apartments after the synagogue merged with the Howard Beach Jewish Center in Rockwood Park.
+The neighborhood once had two pool clubs, later replaced by walk-up apartments and townhouses, including one near P.S.
+232 that was redeveloped in 1980.
+A tennis bubble at 153rd Avenue and 79th Street was built around 1980.